 INSERT FIGURE 4

-Analysis of the fire frequency between 2001 and 2019 (Figure 5A) indicates that fire occurrences in the region are largely sporadic with the highest fire frequency of 8.
+Analysis of the fire frequency between 2001 and 2019 (Figure 5A) indicates that fire occurrences in the region are largely sporadic with the highest fire frequency of 8 over the 19-year period.
 Only 0.1% of burned area detections were detected 8 times over the 19-year period and these fires predominantly occur in ENF and DBF.
-Analysis of the average burned area fraction (%) within 1 km2 area (Figure 5B) indicates that 50% of the fire patches having a burned area fraction > 30% (sd = 25%) and these are predominantly found in the southern UK.
-There appears to be little variation in fire frequency with altitude and slope with 70% of the burned area occurring at altitudes between 550–1750 m and slopes of 10–40° (Figure 5C).
+Analysis of the average burned area fraction within 1 km2 area (Figure 5B) indicates that 50% of the fire patches having a burned area fraction > 30% (sd = 25%) and these are predominantly found in the southern UK.
+There appears to be a little variation in fire frequency with altitude and slope with 70% of the burned area occurring at altitudes between 550–1750 m and slopes of 10–40° (Figure 5C).

 INSERT FIGURE 5